Return-to-Duty / Fitness-for-Duty

 We collaborate with your safety and HR teams to match evaluation criteria to essential job functions, support ADA compliance, and provide timely, actionable results, so you can address concerns head-on, without delay or uncertainty.

-Fit-for-Duty Testing Services Included:
+Fit-for-Duty Testing Services Include:

-• Physical, cognitive, and behavioral evaluations
+• Cognitive and behavioral evaluations

 • Substance abuse and return-to-work clearances